 A fad diet is a weight loss eating plan that promises dramatic results over short term period (8).
-In fact, to some extent the word "fad" is not a scientific term (Ref).
-Conversely, the widely used term "healthy" is also not scientific (Ref).
-However, an attribute of a fad diet, is that those who consume it do not like it (Ref).
-It is generally considered that a fad diet is the other person's diet (Ref).
-This may mean everybody, as in the case of the American Heart Association's no -fad diet which thinks all other diets are fads (9).
+In fact, to some extent the word "fad" is not a scientific term (17).
+Conversely, the widely used term "healthy" is also not scientific (17).
+However, an attribute of a fad diet, is that those who consume it do not like it (18).
+It is generally considered that a fad diet is the other person's diet (9,17).
 In practical terms there are two kinds of fad diets; firstly, those that have some quirky feature which hardly anybody adheres to (unlike fads in fashion), and secondly, the bête noire of the nutritional establishment.
-The operational definition of fad therapies includes the following; "therapies used for a limited period of time", "therapies used without proven efficacy", "therapies used by a limited under of patients", and "therapies that are not mainstream"
+The operational definition of fad therapies includes the following; "therapies used for a limited period of time", "therapies used without proven efficacy", "therapies used by a limited under of patients", and "therapies that are not mainstream" (10).